Ibiza in August is hands-down the most buzzing, peppy, vivacious month of the year.

 Dating back 100,000 years, these caves were originally discovered by smugglers who used them to hide their contraband.

-During a 40-minute guided tour of the caves, you will see other-worldly formations of stalagmites and stalactites, illuminated in mystical colours, along with eye-popping views out to the bay.
+During a 40-minute guided tour of the caves, you will see other-worldly formations of stalagmites and stalactites, illuminated in mystical colors, along with eye-popping views out to the bay.

 But the main attraction, without a doubt, is the grand finale; an amazing light and sound show reproducing the once natural waterfall that existed here.